wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Widgets are now only run through their update function when modified.
+* Fixed gallery widget.

 = 1.4.5 =
 * Fixed an issue with copy content.
 * Improved handling of styles in prebuilt layouts.